ppalex7/SourceComms/README.md

 ##Compatibility:
 * In theory - all games on the Source 2009 engine.
-* Plugin tested on TF2 and CS:S servers.
+* Plugin tested on TF2, CS:S, CS:GO servers.

 ## Features
 ### Server plugin